ShabarishRamaswamy/NodeJS-Workshop-June-2023/README.md

 # Things Covered in this workshop.
 ## Basics
 - Basics of Web.
 - HTTP and HTTPS.
+[Methods and Status Codes]
 - Request <-> Response model.
+- Client <-> Server model.
 - TCP and UDP.
 - REST and the alternatives.

 ## Programming Aspects
 - Javascript.
 - Interpreted VS Compiled languages.
 - NodeJS.
+[V8 Basics]
 - WebServers [What they do and why are they required].
 - Hello World in NodeJS.
+- Destructuring and Spread syntax.

 ## Backend Concepts
 - Asynchronous programming.
 - Parallel computing.
 - Threading and basic overview of NodeJS threading.
 - Event Loop basics.
 - Promises.
+[Theory]
 - Async/Await.
+[Coding]
 - SetTimeout, SetInterval.
 - Callbacks.
 - Middlewares.

 ## Starting to Build.
 - ExpressJS fundamentals.
+- NodeJS Error handling.
 - Movie Booking example.
 - CRUD Operations.
 - AXIOS.